ontoportal/goo/README.md

 Each object type has its own IRI prefix, so using the short form of the id will simply result it in being appended to the IRI prefix.

-You can also search for objects using attribute conditions:
+You can also search for objects using conditional statements for attributes:

     Person.where(:name => "paul")
     Person.where(:birth_date => DateTime.parse("2012-10-04T07:00:00.000Z"))

-You can also retrieve all objects:
+You can also retrieve instances for all objects of a given type:

 `Person.all`